fgchies/fgchies/README.md

 # 💫 About Me:
 Hi!
-I'm Felipe Guiot Chies<br><br>🔭 Currently improving my python skills<br>🚗 In 2021 I developed a dashboard to democratize the access to the data of the national fleet of vehicles, you may know me from that.<br>💬 Ask me about Data<br>
+I'm Felipe Guiot Chies<br><br>🔭 Currently improving my python skills<br>🚗 In 2021 I developed a dashboard to democratize the access to the data of the national fleet of vehicles(a.k.a.
+PUP Consultoria), you may know me from that.<br>💬 Ask me about Data<br>

 National fleet dashboard: [Frota Nacional de Veículos](https://app.powerbi.com/view?r=eyJrIjoiZWI4ZTVhYmQtNmNhZi00ZTlmLTlmYTktMzk1YzRiNmI1NmQ5IiwidCI6IjRmZTE4YzNjLWE3NDAtNGQ3My05YWIyLTZmNzAzZWFjZDg2ZSJ9) <br>